NorahCyprian/FUTURE_CS_01/README.md

 # FUTURE_CS_01 – Vulnerability Assessment Report for a Live Website

 ## Task Overview
-This repository contains Task 1 for the Future Interns Cyber Security Internship Program.
-The objective of this task is to identify common web security vulnerabilities in a live website, classify risk levels (Low / Medium / High), Explain findings in simple business language and provide clear remediation steps.
+     This repository contains Task 1 for the Future Interns Cyber Security Internship Program and the objective of this task is to identify common web security vulnerabilities in a live website, classify risk levels (Low / Medium / High), Explain findings in simple business language and provide clear remediation steps.
 The assessment was conducted using passive reconnaissance and non-intrusive techniques only.
-No exploitation, modification, or disruptive attacks were performed during the testing process.
-Target Application: DVWA (Damn Vulnerable Web Application) Target IP Address: 192.168.56.101
+No exploitation, modification, or disruptive attacks were performed during the testing process.Target Application: DVWA (Damn Vulnerable Web Application),Target IP Address: 127.0.0.1,Environment: Oracle Virtual Box Manager
-Environment: Metasploitable2 Framework

 ---

 ## Tools Used
 1. Nmap
             Used for network discovery, port scanning, service detection and security auditing.
-             Example command used: nmap -sC -sV 192.168.56.101
+             Example command used: nmap -sC -Pn 127.0.0.1
            Purpose:
 •	Identify open ports
 •	Detect running services and their version.